 This will make sure that all the developers who work on the healthcare system and are making changes to the latest code set and find and resolve bugs as soon as they appear in the system.
 This ensures an up to date software rollout especially with critical systems such as healthcare.

-So how would one go about creating a typical Jenkins master and slave system on AWS.?
+So how would one go about Jenkins Installation of master and slave system on AWS.?

 —-To create a master:

 Step 1) Create a new Ec2 instance with Amazon Linux AMI 2016.03 AMI